MichaelCHarrison/Tableau-Visualizations/README.md

 # Tableau-Visualizations
-Collection of images showcasing visualizations, dashboards, and stories in Tableau
+This repository contains a collection of images showcasing visualizations, dashboards, and stories made in Tableau.
+Visualizations can be interacted with on my Tableau Public profile located here: https://public.tableau.com/profile/michael.harrison#!/